-Although no underwater noise guidelines exist for dredging activities and marine mammals within New Zealand, several overseas regulators provide excellent context and guidance on appropriate noise thresholds and mitigation measures for avoiding adverse noise effects on marine mammals (e.g. United States-NOAA 2018, Australia-DPTI 2012).
-Pine (2019) used the most recent NOAA (2018) thresholds to estimate the area over which underwater noise effects from the proposed dredging operation would occur.
-These estimates are based on the measured sound exposure levels of the Coastal Carrier, and the relevant species of concern.
-Sound levels of the newly-built William Fraser are expected to be similar or perhaps less than the Coastal Carrier given its greater acoustic and vibration isolation and improved engine and pump efficiency (e.g. Pine 2019).
+Although no underwater noise guidelines exist for dredging activities and marine mammals within New Zealand, several overseas regulators provide context and guidance on appropriate noise thresholds and mitigation measures for avoiding adverse noise effects on marine mammals (e.g. United States-NOAA 2018, Australia-DPTI 2012).
+Pine (2020b) used the most recent NOAA (2018) thresholds to estimate the area over which underwater noise effects from the proposed dredging operation would occur.
+These estimates are based on the measured sound exposure levels of the newly-built William Fraser, and the relevant species of concern.